Harry-Rogers/AdvancedML/README.md

 ## TODO Task 1

-Rework quantization model

-Work into Tensorboard

-Clean dir up.

-Add in flask usage?
-Argue this is a way to deploy all of them?
+Write report

 ## Task 2

-Add Gru (ws_code)
+Add baseline code

-LSTM from torch
+Add LSTM version

-RNN from torch

-Any other methods as well could try Gru in torch?

-Quantisation for above?

-Can I deploy w/ flask?
+BERT wont work due to lack of data

+Can we do something similar?

+Quanization as well for one model